-The symbols of culture and controversy from last year’s “At the Table I: Red and Blue” exhibit were placed in a smaller, more intimate setting.
+The symbols of culture and controversy from last year’s “At the Table I: Red and Blue” exhibit were set on serving tables and placed in a small, intimate setting.

-“At the Table II” is a banquet that invites viewers to consider the factors that shape our identities and opinions.
-A spoonful of religion, a dab of science, a dash of luck – we consume these items in our quest for knowledge.
+“At the Table II” invites viewers to consider the factors that shape our identities and opinions.
+A spoonful of religion, a dab of science, a dash of luck – items we encounter in our quest for knowledge.

 Fears are presented as well; a shattered clock represents death, the stopping of time.